jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-2024+Objectives.md

   - FIM trust relationships include: principal/user, identity provider (entity that owns the identity and performs the auth), and relying party (AKA service provider)
   - FIM protocols include SAML, WS-Federation, OpenID (authentication), and OAuth (authorization)
   - Compare FIM with SSO: user authenticates one time using SSO to access multiple systems in one org; a user authenticates one time using FIM to access multiple systems inside and outside an org because of multiple-entity trust relationships
-- XML is defined in Domain 8, but essentially Extensible Markup Language is a set of HTML extensions providing for data storage and transport in networked environments; frequently used to integrate web pages with databases; XML is often embedded in the HTML files making up elements of a web page
+- XML is defined in Domain 8, but essentially eXtensible Markup Language is a set of HTML extensions providing for data storage and transport in networked environments; frequently used to integrate web pages with databases; XML is often embedded in the HTML files making up elements of a web page
   - XML does more than describing how to display data, it describes the data itself using tags
 - Security Assertion Markup Language (SAML)
   - **Security Assertion Markup Language (SAML)**: an open XML-based standard commonly used to exchange authentication and authorization (AA) information between federated orgs